AEC-Lab/package-manager/docs/package-management.md

 ## Install GitHub App

-1. **Install the [Package Manager GitHub App]()** (_link forthcoming_) from the App Marketplace onto either a personal GitHub account or an organization.
+1. **Install the [Package Manager GitHub App]()** (_TODO: get link_) from the App Marketplace onto either a personal GitHub account or an organization.
 You will be asked to accept permissions granting the app access to limited scopes for your organization.

 2. **Set repository access**.
 Only selected repositories will be available to be published through Package Manager.
 You may add or remove repositories at any time (note, however, that removing a repository will delete the corresponding package from Package Manager).